-The distanance from the Starting point to the first obstacle should be 20 meters and the distance from the last obstacle to the finish line should be 40 meters.
+The distance from the Starting point to the first obstacle should be 20 meters and the distance from the last obstacle to the finish line should be 40 meters.

-The obstacles are of the same type as Military Pentathlon obstacles, but may be placed in a hilly or irregular terrain (for exaple forrest track) and the obstacles may be placed in different order.
+The obstacles are of the same type as Military Pentathlon obstacles but may be placed in a hilly or irregular terrain (for example forest track) and the obstacles may be placed in different order.

-There are no specific demand on the running surface.
+There is no specific demand on the running surface.
 See appendix 6.
 Obstacles 1, 8 and 16 in Military Pentathlon are not allowed.

-If the dimensions of material and the already existing obstacle course are not according to regulations, this must be brought to the attention of the CSC at least six months prior to the championship.
+If the dimensions of the material and the already existing obstacle course are not according to regulations, this must be brought to the attention of the CSC at least six months prior to the championship.

-Any deviations of dimentions or material should be specified in the Invitation File.
+Any deviations of dimensions or material should be specified in the Invitation File.

 There is no obligation to have two lanes in world championships.
-The start intervall is normally 3 minutes between each competitor.
-If two (2) lanes are used the start intervall of four (4) minutes will be used.
+The start interval is normally 3 minutes between each competitor.
+If two (2) lanes are used the start interval of four (4) minutes will be used.

-Spiked shoes are allowed.
+Spiking shoes are allowed.